ilentt/HaveToDo/README.md

 * [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:
-* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of EditText for editing items
+* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of EditText for adding items
 * [x] Add support for type the priority of each todo item (and display in listview item)

 ## Video Walkthrough